mozilla/release-blog/_posts/2018-03-23-code-coverage.md

 A study from [Google Test Automation Conference 2016](https://www.youtube.com/watch?v=NKEptA3KP08) showed that an uncovered line (or method) is twice as likely to have a bug fix than a covered line (or method).
 On top of that, testing a feature prevents unexpected behavior changes.

 Using these reports, we have managed to [remove a good amount of code](https://bugzilla.mozilla.org/show_bug.cgi?id=1415819) from mozilla-central, so far around 60 files with thousands of lines of code.
-We’arm confident that there’s even more code that we could remove or conditionally compile only if needed.
+We are confident that there’s even more code that we could remove or conditionally compile only if needed.

 As any modern software, Firefox relies a lot on third party libraries.
 Currently, most (all?) the content of these libraries is built by default.
 For example,~400 files are untested in the gfx/skia/ directory).